seekumuran/Knee-grow/README.md

 ---

-## 🧠 Why The Repo Is Structured This Way

-This is the question that separates "I wrote some code" from "I engineered a system."

-### `characters/` vs `combat/`

 Characters and combat are **separated intentionally**.

 `Fighter.jsx` knows: "I am the player.
 I can move, I can attack, I have health."